Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Season Stats

-- Allen has seen the ball thrown his way 20 times in the red zone this season, 22.5% of his team's 89 red zone pass attempts.
+- Allen (20 red zone targets) has been the recipient of 22.5% of his team's 89 red zone pass attempts.

-- The Chargers have called a pass in 61.2% of their plays from scrimmage this year while staying on the ground 38.8% of the time.
+- The Chargers have thrown the football in 61.2% of their plays from scrimmage this year while running the ball 38.8% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Broncos.